Rising Suicide Rates in Menopausal Women: Seek Help, You're Not Alone

 BE THERE

-Listening without judgment is key to learning what the person is thinking and feeling.
-Research suggests acknowledging and talking about suicide may reduce suicidal thoughts.
+Research shows acknowledging and talking about suicide may reduce suicidal thoughts.

 HELP KEEP